-- Read, write, and speak effectively - Understand and appreciate the role of culture and the arts in both society and personal life - Know the principles and be able to apply the methods of science - Have mathematical and technological skills (especially computer skills) sufficient for personal and career need - Know the principles and methods of the social sciences, and understand the basic social, political, and economic issues of the contemporary world - Understand and appreciate both our common humanity and the diversity of cultures - historically, around the globe, and within contemporary America - Be able to identify, define, and think critically about the issues that arise in daily life, both personally and professionally - Have the skills needed to work ethically and effectively with others - Become a lifelong learner.
+- Read, write, and speak effectively - Understand and appreciate the role of culture and the arts in both society and personal life - Know the principles and be able to apply the methods of science - Have mathematical and technological skills (especially computer skills) sufficient for personal and career need - Know the principles and methods of the social sciences, and understand the basic social, political, and economic issues of the contemporary world - Understand and appreciate both our common humanity and the diversity of cultures historically, around the globe, and within contemporary America - Be able to identify, define, and think critically about the issues that arise in daily life, both personally and professionally - Have the skills needed to work ethically and effectively with others - Become a lifelong learner.

-WAYNE COUNTY COMMUNITY COLLEGE DISTRICT'S 2009-2014 STRATEGIC GOALS
+WAYNE COUNTY COMMUNITY COLLEGE DISTRICT'S 2015-2020 STRATEGIC GOALS

-The District has established the strategic goals listed below for District-Wide development and improvement as outlined in the 2009-14 strategic plan.
-The theme of this strategic plan is Leading WCCCD to Enduring Excellence through a Focus on Student Success and District-Wide Effectiveness.
+The District has established the strategic goals listed below for District-Wide development and improvement as outlined in the 2015-2020 strategic plan.
+The theme of this strategic plan focuses on bold future pathways that lead to operational excellence and promote student success and completion.